maxpfeffer/signature-recovery/README.md

        The higher, the more output.
 0 means silent.
 3 and above includes a display of the options structure at the beginning of the execution.

- Please cite the Manopt paper: <br>
+ Please cite the Manopt paper:

        @article{manopt, <br>
          author  = {Boumal, N. and Mishra, B. and Absil, P.-A. and Sepulchre, R.}, <br>
          title   = {{M}anopt, a {M}atlab Toolbox for Optimization on Manifolds}, <br>